Mold-Toxicity-How-to-Protect-Yourself-from-Mold-Exposure

 To sum up, this test is a great tool that will give you a better picture of how moldy your house is.

-Common Mistakes when Searching for Mold
+Common Mistakes When Searching For Mold

 • Relying only on mold tests.
 Visual inspection is extremely important before purchasing any test kits.